Trademark registration gives you exclusive rights to your name, or logo, protects your name, and prevents others from using the same or similar mark.

 - A trademark is a legal protection for your name, brand, logo, or slogan

-- Trademark registration provides nationwide protection
+- Trademark registration in the US provides nationwide protection

 Obtaining a trademark to protect your name, idea, or design is a good idea, but it’s not something you should try to do alone because the process is complicated and can easily be done wrong rendering your trademark useless.